 Areas of Interest

-Applications submitted to the FY21 TBDRP should be focused on Lyme disease and/or other tick-borne diseases/conditions with emphasis on reducing public health burden.
-It is recommended that applications respond to at least one of the following specific FY21 TBDRP Focus Areas, however applications may also propose research outside of these Focus Areas as long as strong justification and indication of overall impact on the burden of disease is provided.
+Applications submitted to the FY22 TBDRP should be focused on Lyme disease and/or other tick-borne diseases/conditions with emphasis on reducing public health burden.
+Idea Development Award applications must respond to at least one of the following specific FY22 TBDRP Focus Areas:

-- Prevention ○ Drugs, antibodies, vaccines, or other novel approaches that can be administered and/or utilized prophylactically to prevent human TBD. ○ Identification, validation, and/or improvement of tick- or reservoir-targeted prevention and control interventions that are safe and non-toxic to non-target species. ○ Understanding the ecology of understudied TBD vectors and reservoirs with emphasis on how it relates to human risk.
+• Prevention ○ Drugs, antibodies, vaccines, or other novel approaches that can be administered and/or utilized prophylactically to prevent human tick-borne diseases and conditions prevalent in the U.S. or that address multiple pathogens ○ Identification, validation, and/or improvement of tick- or reservoir-targeted prevention and control interventions that are safe and non-toxic to non-target species

-- Pathogenesis ○ Pathogenesis of persistent clinical manifestations associated with Lyme disease. ○ Immune evasion and/or tolerance of TB pathogens (Lyme and/or other TBDs). ○ Effects of tick sialome on human infection, immune response, disease progression, and pathogen dissemination. ○ TB infections and co-infections (simultaneous or sequential) and their effects on human disease severity, the local and systemic immune response, or pathogen synergy and competition. ○ Pathogenesis of mammalian meat allergy (allergic response to galactose-alpha-1,3- galactose [alpha-gal]). ○ Understanding the potential role of maternal-fetal transmission and the ability to prevent TBDs by this mode of transmission.
+• Pathogenesis ○ Pathogenesis of persistent clinical manifestations associated with Lyme disease ○ Immune evasion and/or tolerance of tick-borne pathogens (Lyme and/or other tick-borne diseases) ○ Tick-borne infections and co-infections (simultaneous or sequential) and their effects on human disease severity, the local and systemic immune response, or pathogen synergy and competition ○ Pathogenesis of mammalian meat allergy (allergic response to galactose-alpha-1,3- galactose [alpha gal]) ○ Understanding the role of tick-borne diseases on maternal health and adverse birth outcomes, including maternal-fetal transmission

-Independent investigators at or above the level of Assistant Professor (or equivalent) may be named by the organization as the PI on the application.
-An eligible Principal Investigator (PI), regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.
+For the Idea Development Award: Independent investigators at or above the level of Assistant Professor (or equivalent) may be named by the organization as the PI on the application.

-The anticipated direct costs budgeted for the entire period of performance for an FY21 TBDRP IDA Award will not exceed $600,000.
-Refer to Section II.D.5, Funding Restrictions, for detailed funding information.
+The anticipated direct costs budgeted for the entire period of performance for an FY22 TBDRP Idea Development Award will not exceed $500,000.